The future brake disc

 Are you already grinding your brake disc or is your brake rotor still grinding the grinding wheel?

 Hard material grinding is a challenge for both grinding machine and tool.
 Especially when tungsten, titanium or niobium carbide has been applied by laser cladding (LMD), extreme high speed laser cladding (EHLA), high velocity oxygen fuel (HVOF) or cold gas spray technology.

 The - depending on the coating process - not insignificant heat input into the workpiece can lead to distortion, which affects the final quality.
 A tailor suited grinding process adjusts the structure and roughness of the friction ring surface for optimum braking behaviour and restores axial run-out and thickness deviation for uniform braking behaviour.

 Supfina offers the economical solution

 In 2019, we already started to cooperate with brake disc manufacturers, automotive OEMs and solution providers of coating systems to develop economical grinding solutions for the production of coated brake discs, taking into account the entire additional process chain.

 From the very beginning, it was important for us to understand the process from the powder to coating to grinding itself, in order to be able to provide the market - together with our partners - with systems that work and are as cost-effective as possible.

-In the meantime, we have ground hundreds of coated brake discs to quality for the process development and the provision of prototype parts.
+In the meantime, we have ground thousands of coated brake discs to quality for the process development and the provision of prototype parts.
 Experience that you can rely on, too.

 Interested?
 We would be pleased to submit you an offer for sample machining or contract manufacturing.